 The charities below have a historical link to St John’s and many have received support from St John’s in the past, lately through the External Giving Team.
 Tithing to these charities is from the PCC funds and is in addition to the regular giving events organised by members of St John’s.
 Each has a nominated contact from St John’s who can provide us with news and updates.
-More information is available on the church notice board.

 St John’s has a long-established relationship with Ghana and this donation is made via the Fareham Deanery IDWAL link.

 St George Foundation is a charity which rescues street-children in Freetown, Sierra Leone.
 They assisted during the Ebola epidemic from 2014 to 2015 and the mud slide disaster in 2017.

 Two Saints is a Christian charity that supports homeless and vulnerable people in crisis locally and around Hampshire and the South Coast.